superphy/kmer/README.md

-### kmer Prediction
+### kmer prediction

-Using kmer counts to predict if an e. coli genome orginate from humans or bovines.
+Using kmer counts to predict if an e. coli genome orginated from humans or bovines.

 ### To Run

 **Step One** Run 'python setup\_database.py'

 **Step Two** Since this is a work in progress update the file paths at the top of jellyfish\_test.py to point to the appropriate locations on your computer.

 **Step Three** Run 'python jellyfish\_test.py'